What Foods are Good for Acid Reflux? A Free Guide With 11 Examples

 5.10.
 Alkaline Foods

-Foods that with higher pH levels help to neutralize the lower pH level of gastric acid.
+Foods with higher pH levels help to neutralize the lower pH level of gastric acid.
 These foods are alkaline.
 For instance, melons, nuts, and cauliflowers.

 5.11.
 Fermented Foods